AAFC-Bioinfo-AAC/template-repository/README.md

 ## Credits

-> 👉 REQUIRED section: Provide acknowledgements to contributors and collaborators.
+> 👉 REQUIRED: Provide acknowledgements to contributors and collaborators.
 Use a [CREDITS.md](CREDITS.md) to provide a detailed list of individual contributions, keeping the README concise and bilingual.
 Where applicable, use of AI-Generated content may be declared.

 This project was developed by the **ABCC core team**.
 For a list of individual contributions, see [CREDITS.md](CREDITS.md) file.